 About CM Market Data Feed

 The CM Market Data Feed provides access to historical and real-time data from the world’s leading spot and derivatives crypto exchanges.
 Our coverage universe currently consists of 2,171 assets, 34 exchanges, 12,553 spot markets, 6,353 futures markets, 14,883 options markets, 2,698 pairs, and one institution .
 We offer a wide range of harmonized datasets such as trades, candles, order book snapshots, several futures-specific data types, several options-specific data types, several market data metrics, and more.
-More detailed and up-to-date information can be found at the Coin Metrics Knowledge Base.
+More detailed and up-to-date information can be found at the Coin Metrics Data Encyclopedia.